kelvinlim/cda_avdconfig/README.md

-# test_python_avd
+# cda_avdconfig

+This project shows how to create a python environment for running cda analyses with fastcda.

-Use conda/mamba for creating environments including JDK and graphviz
+We use conda/mamba for creating environments that also include the installation of JDK and graphviz.
+All this can be done without admin privileges!

-To create environment fc.
+To create the environment named **fc**.
 Make it short to prevent running into windows long path error
 ```
 # create with python3.13